-Least remarkably, they are all hermaphrodites.
+Least remarkably, most snail species are hermaphrodites.
 Hermaphroditism, or having both biologically male and female sex organs, is a common trait among lots of animals.
 It’s the norm among animals like snails and slugs, and in their case, each animal can give or receive sperm at the same time.

 But just because they can perform both roles with equal gusto doesn’t mean they do, explained biologists Ronald Chase and Kristin Vaga in a 2006 study on garden snail sex.
-Chase and Vega were skeptical that a hermaphroditic garden snail would be amenable to receiving an open wound on its own body and then bearing the burden of developing young afterward, since it could, in theory, pass along its own genes simply by darting another snail and then moving along.
+Chase and Vaga wondered if a hermaphroditic garden snail would be amenable to receiving love-dart stabs on its own body during courtship.

 “The concept of conflict is often the key to understanding mating behaviors and mating strategies,” they wrote.
 “The different interests of males and females fundamentally cause sexual conflict.”

 One example of those different interests causing conflict can be found in hermaphroditic flatworms.
 The sparring between two individuals, each attempting to impregnate the other without receiving any sperm, is called “penis fencing.”
 Although both flatworms are equally capable of giving and receiving sperm, it’s a lot easier for each of them to impregnate the other and skedaddle than to grow offspring themselves.
 The result is often a marathon dance of “not it,” with members extended and at the ready the whole time.